Britain's May wins backing of Trump, EU leaders in showdown with Russia

-LONDON (Reuters) - U.S. President Donald Trump and British Prime Minister Theresa May agreed on Tuesday that Russia must provide“unambiguous answers” after London gave Moscow until midnight to explain how a Soviet-era nerve weapon was used against a former Russian double agent.
+LONDON (Reuters) - U.S. President Donald Trump and British Prime Minister Theresa May agreed on Tuesday that Russia must provide “unambiguous answers” after London gave Moscow until midnight to explain how a Soviet-era nerve weapon was used against a former Russian double agent.

-May, who said on Monday it was“highly likely” that Russia was behind the poisoning of Sergei Skripal and his daughter, also won support from Britain’s main European allies and the European Union, which denounced the attack as“shocking” and offered help to track down those responsible.
+May, who said on Monday it was “highly likely” that Russia was behind the poisoning of Sergei Skripal and his daughter, also won support from Britain’s main European allies and the European Union, which denounced the attack as “shocking” and offered help to track down those responsible.

-Jens Stoltenberg, Secretary-General of the U.S.-led NATO alliance, said the attack was“horrendous”.
+Jens Stoltenberg, Secretary-General of the U.S.-led NATO alliance, said the attack was “horrendous”.

 Russia, however, signalled there was little likelihood that it would respond adequately to London’s call for a credible explanation by Wednesday.